Mic-Tsai/HECS_Electronic-Pixel_U/README.md

 ### **About HECS**

-If you intresting how it work please refer for detail:
+Intresting how it work please refer for detail:

 - [HECS ISSUU](https://issuu.com/home/published/hecs_book)